Health Center FAQ's

 Yes.
-Nurse may see students between 10 am and 12 noon, and 2 pm through 4 pm daily.
+Nurse may see students between 10 am and 12 pm and 2 pm and 4:00 daily.

-1. That we are not busy; they don’t know how many students come through our doors daily and the responsibility we have as it relates to student retention, whether it is health related or immunization related.
+1. That we are not busy.
+The Health Center staff assists many students and also staff that come through our doors daily, whether health or immunization related.

 2. The health issues that are dealt with in the Health Center are sometimes quite serious.

-4. They don’t realize what is involved in collecting, analyzing, inputting, explaining and dealing with students and parents in regard to immunization issues.
+4. There is much involved in collecting, analyzing, inputting, explaining and dealing with students and parents in regard to immunization issues.

-5. Don’t realize that we must abide by NYS Public Health Laws and you have to know the laws in order to accept and input records correctly.
+5. We must abide by NYS Public Health Laws and you have to know the laws in order to accept and input records correctly.

-6. People are unaware of the volume of paperwork we deal with during and prior to student registration.
+6. People are unaware of the volume of paperwork the Health Center staff deals with during and prior to student registration.